 All of the important parameters of the API can be monitored, including the current alert configuration state.

 HLS streams can be added and removed from this interface.
 LinkIDs may be supplied for each stream, to make their identification easier.
 When not supplied, LinkIDs will automatically be assigned by the server when adding streams.
-Alerts may be individually enabled or disabled for each stream.
+Stream outage alerts as well as SCTE-35 outage alerts (disabled by default) may be individually enabled or disabled for each stream.